 Reigate School is dedicated to ensuring that all members of the school community and the wider community are treated equally, fairly, and with respect by the school and by each other.
-The Reigate School Values, which were voted for by the children, are 'Respect, Kindness, Resilience, Curiosity and Friendship'.
-These values apply to the school as a place of education, a business, and an employer.
+This applies to the school as a place of education, a business, and an employer.
 Through our policy and practices we aim to promote equality in all areas of school life.
 We are committed to creating an environment in which all individuals can develop for the benefit of themselves, the school and the community.